salt-community/pp-amanda/WorkLog.md

 ### Friday 31 October

+- Planning game-logic and with that some re-structuring in current game-service
+- Start initializing WebSockets with config.

 ## Week 4 – Final Touches & Presentation
 ### Monday 3 November
 ### Tuesday 4 November (Presentation Day)